jbampton/tooling-docs/apache-trusted-release/platform.md

    - Responsive with Header(Hamburger)/Content/Footer.
    - Include Search in Header(Hamburger)

-## Actions Runner
+## Task Runner

+1. Runner for processes taking more than a few seconds.
-1. Manages an array of active tasks
+2. Manages an array of concurrent tasks.
-2. Provides operational status
+3. Provides operational status.
+4. Horizontally scalable.
+5. Stateful tracking of tasks on disk w/backup in Datastore.
+6. Monitor load to avoid saturation and find true limits.

+### Web Service

+1. `asfquart` based asynchronous python web service.
+2. Fronted by `httpd`.
+3. Limit web access to ATR Datastore, other Runners, and IRD.

 ### Restful API